NON-OPTICAL LOW VISION DEVICES

-Reading Guides with highlighers help students track print through a tinted window helping with both tracking needs and contrast needs.
-These reading guide strips are available in pink, yellow, blue, red and green.
+Reading guides with highlighters help students track print through a tinted window helping with both tracking needs and contrast needs.
+Reading guide strips are available in various colors including pink, yellow, blue, red and green.
 Although yellow is typically best, it is important to trial the different colors with the student to determine which color is most beneficial to the student.

 Some students will benefit from task lighting.
 Providing adequate lighting is equally as important as contrast, distance and size for a person to see well.
 Although a student may be sensitive to bright lighting and glare, providing light directed on the print will increase the clarity and assist the student in seeing particularly when lights are dimmed during Active Board presentations.
 Daylight type lights can be particularly helpful as they provide comfortable glare-free full-spectrum light.
 More conventional reading lamps, on the other hand, are less helpful as they must be positioned from behind and over the shoulder and onto the task.
 If using both a magnifier and task lighting, ensure that the light does not direct onto the magnifier or it can create glare as well as shadows.
 There are many options for task lighting on the market.
 This LED Foldi Lamp is a great example as it features 30 bright Daylight LEDs to provide comfortable glare-free full-spectrum light.
 Foldi will give up to 8 hours of light on batteries and unlimited illumination when connected to a laptop via the USB port, making it the ideal travel and office lamp.